 I started using CMaps to show strategy ideas in mid 2005.
 The map below shows a leadership commitment that would lead to many more mentor rich programs helping kids through school, if more leaders were adopting the strategy in their own efforts.
 Each node has links to additional maps that describe steps needed to achieve the goal stated in this strategy.

 In 2013 Ben VEDA of MetaMaps offered his tool as a way to visualize this strategy and created the map below as a starting point to demonstrate how I might use MetaMaps instead of CMaps to who ideas and strategy, and who's sharing the work of implementing the strategy.
-I met Ben in this Google group.
+I met Ben in a Google group.

 In 2009 Valdis Krebs of Orgnetcom spoke about network building at the November Tutor/Mentor Conference held on the campus of Northwestern University.